imfatant/test/README.md

     Wait a second and a prominent green LED will come on, signifying that WiFi is up.
 The BBBlue is connected to your router, and its IP address on your WiFi network can be found using:

        ip addr show wlan0
-    If, for whatever reason, you find you're unable to query the BBBlue directly, other ways to find the BBBlue's IP address are programs like nmap (`sudo nmap 192.168.0.0/24`) or by logging in to your router and looking there.
+    If, for whatever reason, you find yourself unable to query the BBBlue directly, other ways to find its IP address are programs like nmap (`sudo nmap 192.168.0.0/24`) or by logging in to your router and looking there.

     Now try SSHing to the BBBlue using its WiFi IP address.
 Remember that 192.168.7.2 will still work as well.